Kaytbode/mws-restaurant-stage-1/README.md

 ### Performance
 To optimize the web application, a _manifest.json file_ was added to the webpage.
 This ensures the application can be added to the homescreen by users.

+## Project Overview: Stage 3

+### Toggle favourite restaurant
+Use GET HTTP request to fetch the restaurant from server, and used the PUT request to alter the value. users can see their favourite restaurants with a **golden star** among the pack.

+### Add a Form to submit reviews
+A button was added to launch a **modal with form elements** when clicked.
+The form can be filled offline and submission deferred till connection comes back on.
+This was achieved through the use of service worker background sync, and indexedDb promised.

+The default behaviour of the form submission is hijacked, and the contents posted to indexDb, while a message is sent to the service worker sync event.
+The service worker performs a one time sync, and all reviews in database are sent to the server according to the time of entry.
+The service worker sync event handles all **POST** requests even when online, as this protects against navigation and tab closures during data send.
+Entries in the database are deleted after they have been posted to the server.

+For browsers that do not support service workers or background sync, forms are submitted the default way.